 Terms s of CSSR Work-Out Agreement

 Nonco mpliant Adult:

 Please check one of the below boxes:

-I [head of household or spouse/cohead] certify that the noncompliant adult named above no longer resides in the unit.
-[Verification attached.]
+I [head of household or spouse/cohead] certify that the noncon no longer resides in the unit.
+[Verification attached.] npliant adult named above

 I, the noncompliant adult named above, agree to complete upcoming 12-month lease term.
-These hours include the the most previous lease term, plus the 96 hours for the upcoming 12-month lease term, plus the 96 hours for the upcoming 12-month lease term. hours not fulfilled in
+These hours include the the most previous lease term, plus the 96 hours for the upcomi hours not fulfilled in

 Below is a description of means through which I will comply verquirement: with the CSSR

 Description of Activity Number of Hours

 1.

 2.

 3.

 4.

 5.

 Total Hours

 SIGNI ED AND ATTESTED THIS DATE

-Signatu re: Date:
+Signatu ure: Date:

 Head of Household

-Signatu re: Date:
+Signatu ure: Date:

 Noncompliant Adult, if other than Head of Household

-Signatu re: Date:
+Signatu ire: Date:

 MHA Official